 - Be 18 years old by Election Day and;

-- Be a resident of Eagle County at least 30 days prior to an election and;
+- Be a resident of Colorado at least 22 days prior to an election and;

 - Consider Eagle County your sole legal place of residence for voting purposes, motor vehicle registration, and income tax purposes and;

 - Not claim the right to vote in any other state